QwertyR0/Qngine/README.md

 ### **Documentation:**

-Click [here](https://github.com/QwertyR0/Qngine/blob/main/docs.md) for the documentation file.
+Click [here](https://github.com/QwertyR0/Qngine/wiki) for the wiki.
+Beaware that only %30 of the wiki is done.

 </div>